top of page

 Gunbuster was released the same year as the sci-fi anime masterpiece Akira.
 It might be speculative to argue that Gunbuster suffered from standing in the shadow of an anime giant.
 Still, it feels like Gunbuster was somewhat neglected outside of Japan, which is a shame.

-Gunbuster the Movie is a terrific science fiction adventure, and a wonderfully nostalgic piece of retro anime.
+Gunbuster the Movie is a terrific science fiction adventure and a wonderfully nostalgic piece of retro anime.
 Plot holes and cutting of crucial dialogues might put a damper on the experience, but not to the extent that the film should be overlooked.

 In fact, I would choose Gunbuster (both series and movie) any day before Neon Genesis Evangelion.
-I do appreciate the enigmatic allure of Evangelion of course, but Gunbuster is equally magnetic in terms of sci-fi action and technological contemplation.
+I do appreciate the enigmatic allure of Evangelion, of course, but Gunbuster is equally magnetic in terms of sci-fi action and technological contemplation.
 And contrary to Evangelion, it does not require a manual to wrap my head around it.

 A key strength of Gunbuster is how elegantly it bonds with the viewers.
-In-between silly jokes, sexualized teenage girls, and grandiose action, it somehow manages to capture its audience in an almost mysteriously unpretentious manner.
+In between silly jokes, sexualized teenage girls, and grandiose action, it somehow manages to capture its audience in an almost mysteriously unpretentious manner.

-Gunbuster the Movie might not be as groundbreaking as Evangelion, Gundam or Patlabor, it might not be as significant as Akira or Ghost in the Shell, but it has charm.
+Gunbuster the Movie might not be as groundbreaking as Evangelion, Gundam, or Patlabor; it might not be as significant as Akira or Ghost in the Shell, but it has charm.
 It has a certain naiveté that only a lovechild of real anime fanboys can acquire.
 It was made by one of our own, and for that reason alone, it deserves our undying respect.

 References